-Return the spectral radiance of a blackbody at thermodynamic temperature \(T[K]\) in a medium having index of refraction \(n\).
+Return the spectral radiance of a blackbody as a function of wavelength at thermodynamic temperature \(T[K]\) in a medium having index of refraction \(n\).

 c1 (float) – The official value of \(c1\) is provided by the Committee on Data for Science and Technology (CODATA) and is \(c1=3,741771x10.16\ W/m_2\) (Mohr and Taylor, 2000).